-This vanilla honey banana bread is made with honey instead of sugar, making it incredibly moist with a tender crumb.
+This honey banana bread is made with honey instead of sugar, making it incredibly moist with a tender crumb.
 The sweetness from the honey and bananas paired with subtle spice from the cinnamon makes it a go-to, slightly healthier banana bread recipe to make for breakfast, brunch, or an afternoon snack.

 I love a thick, ultra-moist slice of banana bread in the morning with a cup of coffee.
-This honey banana bread has become my new favorite recipe and, honestly, might be the best banana bread I've ever had!
+This vanilla honey banana bread has become my new favorite recipe and, honestly, might be the best banana bread I've ever had!

 This quick bread is made with overripe bananas and naturally sweetened with honey instead of sugar, giving it a unique and irresistible flavor.
 It's super easy to make in one bowl with just a handful of pantry staple ingredients.
 It's perfect for breakfast, as an afternoon snack, or even for dessert.